-Three methods of Annexation for privately owned property are authorized:
+Three methods of annexation for privately owned property are authorized:

 - 100 percent property owner petition and ordinance method [S.C.
-Code Ann. §5-3-150(3)], as amended - 75 percent freeholder petition and ordinance method [S.C.
-Code Ann. §5-3-150(1)], as amended - 25 percent elector petition and election method [S.C.
-Code Ann. §5-3-300 315], as amended types of property may be accomplished by Petition or consent of the owner and adoption of an ordinance.
+Code Ann. §5-3-150(3)] - 75 percent freeholder petition and ordinance method [S.C.
+Code Ann. §5-3-150(1)] - 25 percent elector petition and election method [S.C.
+Code Ann. §5-3-300 315]

+Annexations of corporate, church or publicly owned property are dealt with in several statutes tailored to fit the type of property and body which holds title.
+Annexation of the following types of property may be accomplished by petition or consent of the owner and adopton of an ordinace.
 More information can be found in the S.C.
 Code Ann. §§ 5-3-10 through 5-3-315.
-These annexation procedures are treated individually in detail in the following pages.

-Annexations of corporate, church or publicly owned property are dealt with in several statutes tailored to fit the type of property and body which holds the title.
-In addition, the Annexation of the following